 Madeleine McMahon has been working for the Center for Independent Living of Central Pennsylvania since 2011.
-As a Support Service Coordinator, Madeleine visits nursing home consumers, prepares goals with consumers to support identified independent living, and connects people to resources in the community.
+As a Living Well/Nursing Home Transition Specialist, Madeleine visits nursing home consumers, prepares goals with consumers to support identified independent living, and connects people to resources in the community.
 Madeleine holds a Bachelor’s degree in Communications/English Literature from LaSalle University.
 Her personal disability includes ADHD.
 Madeleine is a member of her church council and enjoys playing chess at the local library, reading and writing.
 Her special talents include whistling, driving, playing tennis and cooking.

 Her favorite thing about working at CILCP?
 Realizing that the visits I make are not only important to the individuals, but to myself and the disability community at large.
 Each visit provides another round of fuel to our conviction that people who need supports need to be and most often want to be supported in the least restrictive environment.